 Best things to do in Saint Emilion, France

-Saint Emilion’s village has been inscribed on the UNESCO World Heritage List for its unique historical and viticultural landscapes.
+Saint-Emilion’s village has been inscribed on the UNESCO World Heritage List for its unique historical and viticultural landscapes.
 Saint Emilion old town is really charming, and it is pleasant to enjoy a walking tour or an underground tour to discover its historical richness.
 The best time to visit the city is during summer (July, August) as you will enjoy the sun reflected over this honey-colored city and over the vineyards all around.
+You may also take advantage of the sun to enjoy a Saint-Emilion wine tour to get familiar with the local culture.

-If you plan to travel to Saint Emilion, discover here what to do and things to see in Saint Emilion.
+If you plan to travel to Saint-Emilion, discover here what to do

 Map of Saint Emilion